jlmelville/uwot/docs/umap-for-tsne.md

 vertices are sampled using a "noisy" distribution proportional to their degree ^ 0.75, where the degree of the vertex is the sum of the weights of the edges incident to them.
-There doesn't seem to be a theoretical reason to use the degree ^ 0.75, this is based on results from the field of word embeddings: the LargeVis authors reference a [skip-gram](http://papers.nips.cc/paper/5021-distributed-representations-of-words-andphrases) paper, but the same power also shows up in
+There doesn't seem to be a theoretical reason to use the degree ^ 0.75.
+It's based on results from the field of word embeddings: the LargeVis authors reference a [skip-gram](http://papers.nips.cc/paper/5021-distributed-representations-of-words-andphrases) paper, but the same power also shows up in